anubis619/zergling_worm/README.md

   * If it fails to authenticate or the server is unreachable stop the code from running the next part which is duplicating it's code to a new file and run that file.

+---
+# NOTE: THIS IS FOR LEARNING PURPOSE ONLY!